jrohel/NetMount/SERVER.md

 - the file system is case insensitive or the file names are all lowercase.

 The argument is separated by a comma.
 If there is a comma in the path to the shared directory, use the '\' character as an escape.
-Do not share the same directory with different `name_conversion` using the same server process!

 Example usage: